 A gradual change in temperatures will alter the growing environment of many tree species throughout the United States and New Jersey, reducing the growth of some trees and increasing the growth of others.
 Tree growth and regeneration may be affected more by extreme weather events and climatic conditions than by gradual changes in temperature or precipitation.
 Warmer temperatures may lead to longer dry seasons and multi-year droughts, creating triggers for wildfires, insects, and invasive species.
 An increase in invasive species, such as the emerald ash borer, can lead to the destruction and death of ash trees, adding more fuel for fires.
 Increased temperature and change in precipitation will also affect fuel moisture during wildfire season and the length of time during while wildfires can burn during a given year (US EPA 2022).
 Climate change may also increase the frequency of lightning strikes.
 A warmer atmosphere holds more moisture which is one of the key items for triggering a lightning strike.
 Lightning strikes cause approximately half the wildfires in the United States.
-If the frequency of lightning strikes increases, the potential for wildfires from these strikes also increases (National Geographic 2014).
-Wildfire incidents are predicted to increase throughout the United States due to climate change, causing at least a doubling of areas burned within the next century (US EPA 2022).
+If the frequency of lightning strikes are predicted to increase throughout the United States due to climate change, causing at least a doubling of areas burned within the next century (US EPA 2022).